killfoley/pands-project/README.md

 The data set consists of 50 samples from each of three species of Iris Flower (Iris Setosa, Iris Virginica and Iris Versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimetres.
 [1](https://en.wikipedia.org/wiki/Iris_flower_data_set)

+## The Data Set
+The data set consists of a set of 150 records under 5 attributes — Sepal length, Sepal width, Petal length, Petal width and Species-Labels.
+The data set was downloaded from the following link [Iris dataset.csv](https://tableconvert.com/?output=csv)